BengRhui/OODJ_Assignment/README.md

+# OODJ ASSIGNMENT

 Hi everyone!
-This is the place for us to code our Java assignment!
+This is the place for us to code our Java assignment.
+Be responsible and complete your tasks on time. 👍🏻

 ---------------------------------------------------------------------
 THINGS TO TAKE NOTE: STORING FILES